Eric Rothwell: Legal career

 In 1927, Rothwell started his own legal office in High Street, Lower Hutt, as a sole practitioner.
 He gradually took on partners, initially John Stanhope Reid in the 1930s, then Keith Gibson joined in 1945 to become Rothwell, Reid & Gibson.
 After Reid left the firm to become a diplomat, Wellington lawyer Babe Page joined the firm in his place which then became Rothwell, Gibson & Page, and now operating from both Lower Hutt and Wellington.
 They were joined by Jack Marshall, a Member of Parliament and later prime minister, whence the firm was then known as Rothwell, Gibson, Page & Marshall.
 Rothwell left in 1956 after he had been appointed the Chief Judge of the High Court of Western Samoa.
+His period in Samoa began when judge Charles Croft Marsack was on furlough in New Zealand.
+Rothwell's position was created in combination with Marsack, who was finding the work as a sole judge of a high court too onerous to be carried out alone.

 In 1957, Rothwell was additionally appointed by the government as a stipendiary magistrate and warden.
 He went on furlough from the High Court in January 1960 when he was appointed to a commission of inquiry to investigate a large fire that occurred in Dunedin in December 1959.
 In November 1960, he resigned from the High Court of Western Samoa and returned to New Zealand.
 Upon returning to New Zealand, he served for several months in early 1961 as a relieving magistrate in Auckland before later being appointed to a permanent circuit.
+In late 1972 he was appointed to the Samoan court again for a temporary three-month term covering for a resignation during a period of high turnover of legal officials.

 Political career

+At the 1929 local-body elections he stood for the Lower Hutt Borough Council on the nascent People's Party ticket, but was unsuccessful placing third to last.
+In 1931 he stood again, this time on the Citizens' Association ticket.
+He polled far better on this attempt and was the highest polling unsuccessful candidate.
 Rothwell was chairman of the Hutt Urban Adjustment Committee from 1937 to 1938 and president of the Hutt Valley YMCA in 1946.
-He was elected a member of the Lower Hutt Borough Council on a Citizens' Association ticket at the 1944 local-body elections.
+He was elected a member of the Lower Hutt City Council on his third attempt at the 1944 local-body elections.
 Re-elected in 1947, he was appointed deputy mayor in 1949 before being defeated in 1950 (alongside all other Citizens' candidates).
-At the 1953 election, he stood for the mayoralty but was defeated by the incumbent Labour mayor Percy Dowse.
+At the 1953 election, he stood for the mayoralty but was defeated by the incumbent Labour Party mayor Percy Dowse.

 Rothwell was president of the Hutt Club from 1951 to 1953 and again from 1954 to 1955, and was president of the Hutt Rotary Club from 1955 to 1956.

+In 1953, Rothwell was awarded the Queen Elizabeth II Coronation Medal.